 The objective of each algebraic step is to increase the number of lead variables.
-The process stops when a signal equation (typically 0 = 1) is found.
-Otherwise, it stops when no more lead variables can be found, and then the last system of equations is a reduced echelon system.
+Equivalently, each algebraic step tries to eliminate one repetition of a variable name, which justifies calling the process the method of elimination.
+The process of elimination stops when a signal equation (typically 0 = 1) is found.
+Otherwise, elimination stops when no more lead variables can be found, and then the last system of equations is a reduced echelon system.
 A detailed explanation of the process has been given above in the discussion of frame sequences.